4 Light & Airy secrets for Lightroom

-Now the most important thing to understand with these sliders is that they are not intended to add color to your image.
-Sure, you’ll need to make sure the skin tones are warm (or warm-ish depending on your style), but these sldiers aren’t about adding more yellow, blue, green, or pink to your image.
+Now the most important thing to understand with these sliders is they are not intended to add color to your image.
+Sure, you’ll need to make sure the skin tones are warm (or warm-ish depending on your style), but these sliders aren’t about adding more yellow, blue, green, or pink to your image.

-These sliders are so that all of the color adjustments you make in the rest of Lightroom (or with your L&A Preset Suite) actually adds up to a light and airy image that looks just like film.
+These sliders are so all of the color adjustments you make in the rest of Lightroom (or with your L&A Preset Suite) actually adds up to a light and airy image that looks just like film.

 If you love a little bit of a warm color in your greens and yellows (aka not so film-like), here’s what you can do…

 + Option 1: Do your 10 second edit with the Light & Airy Preset Suite and make sure you apply the “LA Saturation - Sunset” preset or…

 + Option 2: Use one of my signature 1-click presets in the L&A Suite.
 One of the Portra presets will be your fave if you love a little bit of warmth in your image.

-Once you’ve done that, then you can go master your temperature and tint to make sure your L&A edit is ready for the #lightandairypresets feed.
+Once you’ve done that, you can go master your temperature and tint to make sure your L&A edit is ready for the #lightandairypresets feed.